Roles in Rocket.Chat

 Description

-• Enable the Users must use Two Factor Authentication setting if you want to force the users in this role (custom and default roles) to use 2FA for certain workspace actions, such as logging in or changing certain settings.
-Make sure that 2FA has been configured in your workspace.
+When enabled, users with this role must use 2FA for certain workspace actions, such as logging in or changing settings.
+Make sure 2FA is configured in your workspace.

 View and assign users to roles